PsoHoward is a culmination of my story living with severe psoriasis and atopic dermatitis (eczema) for most of my life, since childhood.

 Over the years I’ve tried more treatments than I can remember.
 No doubt those living with chronic illness can relate to the extent of anxiety, discomfort, and lack of energy it’s caused me.
 It’s been quite a journey, with the proverbial ups and downs.

-About ten years ago, though, my health spiraled out of control.
+About fifteen years ago, though, my health spiraled out of control.
 The low point came when over a period of a couple years I failed treatment after treatment.
 The dermatologist at UCSF said I was 95% covered with psoriatic lesions.
 I couldn’t function and wanted to not only quit my job, but also my life.

-That’s when I started writing a psoriasis blog that eventually became The Itch to Beat Psoriasis on Everyday Health as a Patient Expert/Columnist.
+That’s when I began writing a psoriasis blog that eventually became The Itch to Beat Psoriasis on Everyday Health as a Patient Expert/Columnist.
 I share reflections and experiences living with psoriatic/skin disease, while encouraging patient empowerment, advocacy, and education.

 Read about my journey to psoriasis advocacy: Living with Psoriasis: “How a Painful Disease Inspired Me to Advocate for Others.”